Parents of Georgia Tech student shot by police file lawsuit

 Authorities have said university police officer Tyler Beck fatally shot 21-year-old Scott "Scout" Schultz on Sept.
 16, 2017.
 Investigators have said officers responded after Schultz called 911 to report an armed suspicious person matching his own description.

-William and Lynne Schultz filed the federal lawsuit Wednesday against Georgia Tech, the Board of Regents of the University System of Georgia and Beck.
-The lawsuit asks for a jury trial and seeks damages and attorneys' fees.
+The federal lawsuit filed Wednesday by William and Lynne Schultz names Georgia Tech, the Board of Regents of the University System of Georgia and Beck as defendants.
+It requests a jury trial and seeks damages and attorneys' fees.

 A university spokeswoman said in an email that the school doesn't comment on pending litigation.
-A spokeswoman for the Board of Regents did not immediately respond to an email Thursday seeking comment.
+A spokeswoman for the Board of Regents also declined to comment.

 The lawsuit says Schultz's actions "were consistent with a person who is experiencing a mental health crisis and were actions which a reasonably trained law enforcement officer would recognize as such."